Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

 Retaliation

-Retaliation is any adverse action or threatened action, taken or made, personally or through a third party, against a Complainant, a Respondent, or any other individual (such as a Witness, Reporter, or Advisor) because the individual has made a Report pursuant to this Policy, engaged with the Office, and/or participated in a resolution process pursuant to this Policy.
+Retaliation is any adverse action or threatened action, taken or made, personally or through a third party, against a Complainant, a Respondent, or any other individual (such as a Witness, Reporter, or Advisor) because the individual has engaged with the Office and/or the Resolution process.
 All individuals, not just a Respondent or Complainant, are prohibited from engaging in Retaliation.

 Retaliation can refer to actions or threatened actions by any individual.
 Retaliation includes threatening, intimidating, coercing, discriminatory, harassing, or any other conduct that would discourage a reasonable person from seeking services; receiving Supportive Measures; reporting Discrimination, Discriminatory Harassment, and other Prohibited Conduct; or participating in the resolution process as a Complainant, Respondent, Witness, Reporter, or Advisor.
 It also includes maliciously or purposefully interfering with, threatening, or damaging the academic or professional career of another individual because the individual has engaged with the Office and/or the resolution process pursuant to this Policy.
+Reports that are intentionally false or found to have been made in bad faith may also constitute Retaliation.
+For example, Retaliation could include falsely reporting, or a threat of falsely reporting, a Complainant or Witness in order to deter them

-Retaliation may also include violations of a no-contact directive and/or other Supportive Measures and/or Interim Measures during the course of a proceeding pursuant to this Policy.
+from participating in an imminent or pending resolution process.11 Retaliation may also include violations of a no-contact directive and/or other Supportive Measures and/or Interim Measures during the course of a proceeding pursuant to this Policy.

-If the alleged Retaliation occurs between the Complainant and the Respondent while a matter is pending pursuant to this Policy, the alleged Retaliation may be addressed separately and/or, in the sole discretion of the Office, folded into the pending proceeding, based on the circumstances.
-Allegations of Retaliation by other parties, i.e., not between the Complainant and the Respondent, will be addressed separately.
+If the alleged Retaliation occurs between a Complainant, a Respondent, or a Non-Party, such as a Witness, while a matter is pending pursuant to this Policy, the alleged Retaliation may be addressed separately and/or, in the discretion of the Office, folded into the pending proceeding, based on the circumstances.

-Intentional Interference
+Intentional Interference12

 • Any attempt to alter, prevent, or interfere with a Party’s or Witness’s participation in any proceeding under this Policy;